lightscapevr/website/markdown/drawing.md

 ### Setting lengths
 * When dragging out a length like when using the **Line** or **Push/Pull** tools, the length snaps to logical increments depending on the current scale.
 If you are zoomed out the length might snap to the nearest meter.
 If you are zoomed in the length might snap to the nearest mm.
-* Whenever the length measurement is visible it is possible to manually input a precise length: click on the numbers with the other controller.
+* Whenever the length measurement is visible it is possible to manually input a precise length: choose "set length" or a variation in the **Context menu**, or directly click on the numbers with the other controller.
 For example if you start drawing a line with your right controller, you can use the left controller to click on the measurement text.
 A small calculator window will appear where you can use the **trigger** to input any length you wish the line to be.

 ### Snapping
 * Axis snapping.
 Many actions like drawing a line or rectangle automatically snap to the x,y,z axis.
 The guidelines change colour (red, green and blue) to match the axis currently snapped to.